rdlowrey/auryn/README.md

 ### WHAT IS IT?

-Auryn is a Dependency Injection Container designed to wire together S.O.L.I.D., object-oriented PHP applications.
-For help and usage examples, check out the [Auryn Wiki](https://github.com/rdlowrey/Auryn/wiki).
+# Auryn is a PHP Dependency Injection Container

+Use Auryn to bootstrap and wire together S.O.L.I.D., object-oriented PHP applications.
+For help and usage examples, check out the [**Auryn Wiki**](https://github.com/rdlowrey/Auryn/wiki).

+### REQUIREMENTS

-> **NOTE:** Auryn requires PHP5.3+
+Auryn requires PHP5.3+

 ### INSTALL